hoangnhxda/Hackathon_NFT_Certificate/README.md

 # Hackathon_NFT_Certificate
-NFT for storing Certificate and Minting for print
+NFT for storing Certificate, minting NFT and verify the original source